C. E. Riley & Co., Sole Importing Agents for Howard & Bullough

 The original Certificate is badly torn and water damaged.

-inherited a fifty per cent interest in the firm on the death of his father in 1891.
+each inherited a fifty per cent interest in Howard & Bullough upon the death

 commissioned construction of Kinloch Castle on the 26,400 acre